The Robert Erith National Landscape Award

 The Robert Erith National Landscape Award aims to recognise and highlight the achievements of individuals, groups and organisations that have made an outstanding contribution to conserving and enhancing the Dedham Vale Area of Outstanding Natural Beauty and Stour Valley.

-With the first award to be presented in 2021, this will become an annual award scheme.
 Award winners will receive a framed copy of a linocut print created by local artist, Jem Seeley, and produced by Drab Ltd featuring the Dedham Vale AONB’s iconic species, the Hazel Dormouse.

 Why is it important to do this?

 It is important to recognise the hard work and amazing contributions that people are making to improve the AONB, so it is better for wildlife, communities, and visitors.

 The recognition of this annual award will hopefully inspire others to get involved in the Dedham Vale AONB and Stour Valley to ensure its outstanding landscape, wildlife, heritage and culture is protected for all to enjoy.